 Looking to buy a used SUV?
 We can’t blame you!

 Buying a used SUV can help you to afford a better, safer car without spending a fortune on something brand new.
-However, if you read this guide about buying used vehicles, you’ll know that there are lots of things you need to keep in mind when buying a used SUV.
+However, if you read this guide about buying a used car, you’ll know that there are lots of things you need to keep in mind when buying a used SUV.

 Let’s take a quick look at 6 of the main things to keep in mind when shopping around for a used SUV for you and your family.
 Let’s get to it!